-With as much time as i dedicate to alternative media i find it a bit surprising that i hadn’t realized how incredibly popular National Public Radio (NPR) is.
+With as much time as i dedicate to alternative media i find it a bit surprising that i hadn't realized how incredibly popular National Public Radio (NPR) is.
 A number of friends who listen regularly often rave about how fairly and accurately NPR and its affiliates portray both sides of the issue at hand.
 They seem to place what i would consider to be an unusual amount of trust in NPR, its journalistic ethics and unbiased reporting of the news.
-A 2005 Harris poll affirms a general public trust in NPR, who was voted the most trusted news source in the U.S..
+A 2005 Harris poll affirms a general public trust in NPR, which was voted the most trusted news source in the U.S..

 NPR's flagships are two drive time news broadcasts, Morning Edition and the afternoon All Things Considered; both are carried by most NPR member stations, and are two of the most popular radio programs in the country.

 My friends insisted that i listen to NPR and so i gave it a whirl.
 In less than an hour of listening to their news broadcast, i concluded that National Public Radio is little different from any other government or corporate owned mainstream news company in its biases.